ENERGY STAR Benchmarking for Buildings in Canada

 Benchmarking identifies opportunities you can seize to improve your building's energy performance.
 By comparing the energy efficiency of your building to that of other facilities, benchmarking helps you prioritize capital upgrades and uncover ways to achieve operational savings.
 Benchmarking can also help you make your case for recommissioning projects to investors and senior managers.
 No building owner or manager wants to have a poor energy-performance record.

-How does the ENERGY STAR 1-100 rating system work?
+3. How does the ENERGY STAR 1-100 rating system and the ENERGY STAR score work?

 Through ENERGY STAR Portfolio Manager, your energy performance will be rated on a score of 1 to 100.
 A rating of 75, for example, indicates that your building performs better than 75 percent of similar buildings from an energy consumption standpoint.
 Scores take into consideration factors such as weather, geographic location, building attributes and operating characteristics.